elliele/quantative-momentum-strategy/README.md

 # Quantative Momentum Strategy
-Building a quantitative momentum investing strategy based on the S&P 500.
+Building a quantitative momentum investing strategy based on the S&P500.

 ## IEX Cloud API
 Program was build using the sandbox version of IEX Cloud API.
 IEX Cloud provides all accounts a free, unlimited use sandbox for testing.
 Every account will be assigned two test tokens available via the Console.